 The carbonization process uses heat to darken the appearance of bamboo for aesthetic appeal.
 This allows it to be offered in a variety of shades and hues, to match the specific look of the room where it is being used.
 The process also makes it look like traditional hardwood flooring.
 The drawback is that this method weakens the material, making it softer and more prone to damage from impact, abrasion, and liquid staining.

 Prone to VOCs

 Bamboo may look like wood, but it is a grass that is shredded down and then molded back together using heat, pressure, and adhesive.
 In some low-quality materials, the adhesive used will contain formaldehyde, which is a toxic substance that can off-gas small amounts of volatile organic chemicals (VOCs) over time.
 This issue can be eliminated by only purchasing from reputable dealers that have the proper certifications and emission standards.

+The grass that bamboo flooring is manufactured from is all-natural, organic, and readily renewable, with a growth cycle that only takes three to five years to reach full maturity.
 The harvesting process also allows the stalks to be cut without harming the root, so replanting is not necessary.
 This makes bamboo a very eco-friendly resource, at least at first look.